 Not sure if it was intentional to remove the ability to directly type a port range in that field - one of the devs can comment on that.

-#2 Updated by Eric Hoffman over 4 years ago
+#2 Updated by Eric Hoffman almost 5 years ago

 Thanks for the head-up.
 It seem to be to fix bug #3857.
 I concur that the edit box is a single port entry, and should probably be validated the same as other single-ports edit boxes throughout the firewall.
 The validator is probably the same for other port edit boxes, and the firewall may have assumption elsewhere.

 The devs can probably comment on that but I tend to be in favor of the new validation (to stay consistent with single-port vs port range GUI elements).
 If we wish to have port ranges entered directly, we could have multiple edit boxes/combo, like for the port forwarding port ranges.

-#3 Updated by Eric Hoffman over 4 years ago
+#3 Updated by Eric Hoffman almost 5 years ago